afollestad/aesthetic/README.md

 </LinearLayout>
 ```

-The first `TextView` will use whatever value you set to `primaryTextColorRes` automatically.
-The
+The first `TextView` uses the stock Android framework attribute `?android:textColorPrimary`, this library
-second `TextView` will use whatever value you set to `secondaryTextColorRes` automatically.
-Aesthetic
+ will see that and automatically swap it out with whatever value you set to `primaryTextColor`.
-handles swapping stock attributes with your dynamic values during view inflation. **By default,
+ The second `TextView` also uses a stock framework attribute, `?android:textColorSecondary`.
+It will
+ be swapped out with whatever you set to `secondaryTextColor` in this library. **If you do not specify a
-TextView's will use the secondary text color.**
+ `textColor` attribute at all, TextView's will use the secondary text color as a default.**

-You can do the same for the text color and hint text color on `EditText`'s. **By default, the text
+You can set the text color and hint text color on `EditText`'s too. **By default, the text
 color will match your primary text color, and the hint text color will match your secondary text
 color.**

+In addition to the two stock attributes above, these are some other attributes that are auto swappable:
+`?colorPrimary`, `?colorPrimaryDark`, `?colorAccent`, `?android:windowBackground`,
+`?android:textColorPrimaryInverse`, `?android:textColorSecondaryInverse`.

 ---

 ### Activity Styles

-Aesthetic allows you to change the actual styles.xml theme applied to Activity's:
+Aesthetic allows you to change the actual styles.xml theme applied to Activities:

 ```java
 // Apply an overall light theme